Escaping the Excel spreadsheet scheduling quagmire

 I didn't have detailed visibility below our patrol sergeants.
 And,

-being a spreadsheet, Excel's reporting was limited to printing what you could select
+being a spreadsheet template, Excel's reporting was limited to printing what you could select

 on a screen.
 That's not always useful when somebody gets an idea for